-(1) Represents floating rate instruments that accrue interest at a predetermined spread relative to an index, typically the applicable LIBOR or "L," EURIBOR or "E," or Prime rate, or "P." All securities are subject to a LIBOR or Prime rate floor where a spread is provided, unless noted.
-The spread provided includes PIK interest and other fee rates, if any.

-(2) Valued based on our accounting policy (See Note 2).

-- (3) The provisions of the 1940 Act classify investments based on the level of control that we maintain in a particular portfolio company.
+- (1) Represents floating rate instruments that accrue interest at a predetermined spread relative to an index, typically the applicable LIBOR or "L," EURIBOR or "E," or Prime rate, or "P." All securities are subject to a LIBOR or Prime rate floor where a spread is provided, unless noted.
+The spread provided includes PIK interest and other fee rates, if any. - (2) Valued based on our accounting policy (See Note 2). - (3) The provisions of the 1940 Act classify investments based on the level of control that we maintain in a particular portfolio company.
 As defined in the 1940 Act, a company is generally presumed to be "non-controlled" when we own 25% or less of the portfolio company's voting securities and "controlled" when we own more than 25% of the portfolio company's voting securities. - (4) The provisions of the 1940 Act classify investments further based on the level of ownership that we maintain in a particular portfolio company.
-As defined in the 1940 Act, a company is generally deemed as "non-affiliated" when we own less than 5% of a portfolio company's voting securities. - (5) Security is exempt from registration under Rule 144A promulgated under the Securities Act.
+As defined in the 1940 Act, a company is generally deemed as "non-affiliated" when we own less than 5% of a portfolio company's voting securities and "affiliated" when we own 5% or more of a portfolio company's voting securities. - (5) Security is exempt from registration under Rule 144A promulgated under the Securities Act.
 The security may be resold in transactions that are exempt from registration, normally to qualified institutional buyers. - (6) Non-U.S. company or principal place of business outside the United States. - (7) Non-income producing securities. - (8) The securities, or a portion thereof, are not pledged as collateral under the Credit Facility.
 All other securities are pledged as collateral under the Credit Facility and held through Funding I. - (9) Represents the purchase of a security with delayed settlement or a revolving line of credit that is currently an unfunded investment.
 This security does not earn a basis point spread above an index while it is unfunded. - (10) The investment is treated as a non-qualifying asset under Section 55(a) of the 1940 Act.
 Under the 1940 Act, we may not acquire any non-qualifying asset unless, at the time the acquisition is made, qualifying assets represent at least 70% of our total assets.
-As of September 30, 2017, qualifying assets represent 87% of our total assets and non-qualifying assets represent 13% of our total assets. - (11) Par amount is denominated in Australian Dollars (A\$), Canadian Dollars (C\$) or in Euros (€) as denoted. - (12) Investment is held through our Taxable Subsidiary (See Note 1). - (13) The security was not valued using significant unobservable inputs.
+As of September 30, 2018, qualifying assets represent 82% of our total assets and non-qualifying assets represent 18% of our total assets. - $(11) \qquad \text{Par amount is denominated in Australian Dollars (A\$), Canadian Dollars (C\$) or in Euros (\ref{eq:alpha}) as denoted.}$ - (12) Investment is held through our Taxable Subsidiary (See Note 1). - (13) The security was not valued using significant unobservable inputs.
 The value of all other securities was determined using significant unobservable inputs (See Note 5).